World of Tomorrow (film): Episode Three

-Episode Three was nominated for another Annie Award for Best Animated Short Subject in 2021.
+In 2021, the film was nominated for an Annie Award for Best Animated Short, Hertzfeldt's 4th nomination in the category.

 A Blu-ray titled World of Tomorrow: The First Three Episodes was released in 2021, collecting the first three short films plus a booklet of production notes, a deleted scene, and a related new animated short called On Memory.